liupeirong/FabricAPIWithServicePrincipal/Readme.md

 * A call to create a table in an existing KQL database. - This call should succeed.
 * A call to query an existing table. - This call should succeed.

+## Summary

+You can see that at the time of this writing, Service Principal is not yet supported by all management plane APIs in Fabric.
+It does work with KQL database at the data plane level, same as how it works with Azure Data Explorer.